 This guide is a look into how I use textures in my workflow.
 Hopefully, you’ll pick up something new or feel inspired to make your own textures.
 These tips assume you know the basics of Photoshop – namely, the use of layers and blending modes.

 So here it is – the “never-before-seen, exclusive collection of one-of-a-kind textures for you to use, royalty-free, ad infinitum, ad perpetuam, pro gratis, forever.”
-The textures pack can be used with any version of Photoshop (or even with Photoshop Elements), and you’ll find the download link given on the last page of the guide here:
+The textures pack can be used with any version of Photoshop (or even with Photoshop Elements), and you’ll find the download links for both the tutorial guide and the texture collection here: